armory3d/armory_docs/getting_started/tutorial3.md

-# Scene 3 - Animation
+# Tutorial 3 - Animation

 This page describes how to **animate objects** in the scene and setup **skinned characters**.